tobiawolaju/The-Intern/README.md

 Used to:

-* interpret UI screenshots
+* analyze screenshots
-* detect elements
+* detect UI components
-* understand visual layouts
+* interpret layout structures

 ---